Login or Create an Account

 Create a New Account

-Eligibility: Students currently enrolled in a JD Program at any of the nation’s ABA-accredited law schools or a 2018-2019 academic year graduate.
+Eligibility: Students currently enrolled in a JD program at any of the nation’s ABA-accredited law schools and 2021-2022 academic year graduates.

 Judges: A committee comprised of FDLI members who are practicing attorneys and law professors.

-Winners: Top papers will receive a monetary award, FDLI membership, and will be considered for publication in The Food and Drug Law Journal.
+Winners: Top papers will receive a monetary award, access to virtual programming, and will be considered for publication in The Food and Drug Law Journal.

 Submission: Papers must be submitted on our online portal.
 Only papers meeting the specified guidelines will be considered.